Learning data and analytics

 Educational technology systems automatically collect and store all user data, which can then be reported on:

-Incorporating data into learning and teaching practices and design and development processes is the basis of an evidence-informed approach to support, improve and innovate on the student learning experience at Charles Sturt.
+Incorporating data into learning and teaching practices and design and development processes is the basis of an evidence-informed approach to support, improve and innovate the student learning experience at Charles Sturt.

 Learning data reporting mostly measures content activity rather than conclusive learning behaviour.
 Data may help you determine, for instance, which teaching practices are working best, but maybe not why.